Large-scale Pre-trained Models are Surprisingly Strong in Incremental Novel Class Discovery: Conclusion

 \section{Conclusion}

-In this paper, we investigate the practical yet challenging task of \newsettingtitle (\newsetting).
-We reveal that the use of large-scale pre-trained models can achieve better or comparable performance to models trained with labelled data in \ncd.
-Building upon this observation, we propose to forego the need for expensive labelled data by leveraging large-scale pre-trained models for \newsetting.
-To this end, we introduce two strong baselines that incorporate \compcnlong and \compfrlong with frozen feature extractor freezing.
+In this work we address the practical yet challenging task of Class-incremental Novel Class Discovery (\cincd).
+First, we highlight that the use of self-supervised pre-trained models (PTMs) can achieve better or comparable performance to models trained with labelled data in \ncd.
+Building upon this observation, we propose to forego the need for expensive labelled data by leveraging PTMs for \cincd.
+Second, we introduce two simple yet strong baselines that comprise of frozen PTM, \compcnlong and \compfrlong.
 Notably, our proposed baselines demonstrate significant improvements over the state-of-the-art methods across five datasets.
-We hope our work can provide a new, promising avenue towards effective \newsetting.
+We hope our work can provide a new, promising avenue towards effective \cincd.